Spaghetti & Mandolino - home page / Our magazine / Mateja Gravner guides us in tasting two vintages of Ribolla.

 How was the 2011 vintage?

-I would say very special.
-As you can see, the color of the wine is slightly darker, a sign of greater concentration: summer was magnificent that year, we had little rain in autumn and for this reason we finished the harvest on November 23!
-The weather was perfect, we didn't have any hint of botrytis unlike the following year, but a maturation to its full potential
+I would say it was very special.
+As you can see, the color of the wine is slightly darker, a sign of greater concentration: the summer was magnificent that year, we had little rain in autumn, and for this reason, we finished harvesting on November 23!
+The weather was perfect, we did not have any hint of botrytis unlike the following year, but a maturation at its maximum potential.

-The characteristics of the wine are more tannic and the final result is less pleasant.
-I like to say that this wine is like a boy still in full energy, who must give himself time to find his own path.
-More than ten years have passed, and yet the maturation of the 2011 vintage is still in its early stages.
-For those who have a bottle, we recommend aging for up to 35 years.
+The characteristics of the wine are more tannic and the final result is less gentle.
+I like to say that this wine is like a young man still in the prime of his energy, who needs time to find his own path.
+More than ten years have passed, yet the maturation of the 2011 vintage is still in its early stages.
+For anyone who might have a bottle, we recommend aging it for up to 35 years.

 And that’s a wrap for today!

-And that's all for today's episode of our podcast.
-We invite you to listen to the full video in English, to admire the colors and scenery of the Gravner estate.
-If, on the other hand, you want to recover the previous chats with the producers, explore the Spaghetti and Mandolino magazine
+And that’s all for today’s episode of our podcast.
+We invite you to watch the full video in English, to admire the colors and scenery of the Gravner estate.
+If you want to catch up on previous chats with producers, explore the magazine of Spaghetti e Mandolino to listen to their stories.

 S&M - autoreS&M